 Match your site’s color scheme

-An embedded Tweet supports light and dark color themes and custom link colors.
+An embedded Tweet supports light and dark color themes.
 Customize Twitter widgets at the page-level with <meta> elements or add data-* attributes to individual generated <blockquote> elements.

 View our embedded Tweet reference documentation for a full list of embedded Tweet options.